 Building conda packages for general code projects¶

-This tutorial is designed for Linux and Mac users who wish to make conda packages for source code projects in languages other than Python.
-The user should already know how to configure, compile and install C/C++ packages.
+This tutorial is for macOS and Linux users who wish to make conda packages for source code projects in languages other than Python.
+You need to know how to configure, compile and install C/C++ packages.

 postgresql version 9.1 proj4 version 4.0.6 geos version 3.4 libxml2 version 2.5 json-c version 0.9 gdal version 1.9

-This is because conda-build will create a private environment from which the source code for
+build creates a private environment from which the source code

 conda config --add channels jlaura

-The first step is to create a directory to store conda recipe files.
+Create a directory to store the conda recipe files:

 mkdir postgis cd postgis

-Open a text editor and write the following to a file called meta.yaml inside the postgis directory.
+Open a text editor, and then write the following code to a file called

 package: name: postgis version: "2.2.2" source: git_rev: 2.2.2 git_url: https://github.com/postgis/postgis.git build: number: 0 requirements: build: - gdal - geos - proj4 - json-c - libxml2 - postgresql >=9.1 run: - gdal - geos - proj4 - json-c - libxml2 - postgresql >=9.1 about: home: http://postgis.net license: GPL2

-NOTE: Conda-build will build the package in an isolated environment, which is created from the packages specified as build dependencies.
-Installing the packages into your own working environment does not affect conda-build at all.
+NOTE: Conda build creates the package in an isolated environment, which is created from the packages specified as build dependencies.
+Installing the packages into your own working environment does not affect conda build.

 The build script file contains all of the commands required to configure, build and install the source project.
 This script must run without user intervention.